laurenceputra/MinionCollective/php/README.md

 ## How to use

-You will have to set up the following variables in the MinionCollective.php file.
-The default set of settings should work for most normal setups.

-    private $timeout
-	private $taskPoolName
-	private $mongoURI
-	private $mongoOptions

-After that, include the following 2 lines just before you want to start using the MinionCollective
+Include the following 2 lines just before you want to start using the MinionCollective

     require_once('MinionCollective.php');
     $minionCollective = new MinionCollective();

+MinionCollective takes in the following arguments with default values

+    MinionCollective($timeout = 60, $dbName = 'MinionCollective', $taskPoolName = 'queue', $mongoURI = 'mongodb://localhost:27017', $mongoOptions = array())

 ### Adding jobs to the task pool